AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 >[!ENDSHADEBOX]

-Read the document below for information on how you can set up your [!DNL Stripe] source account, retrieve your necessary credentials, and information on how to create your schemas.
+Read the document below for information on how you can set up your [!DNL Stripe] source account, retrieve the necessary credentials, and information on how to create your schemas.

 ## Prerequisites {#prerequisites}

-The following sections provides information on prerequisite setup that you must complete before connecting your [!DNL Stripe] account to Experience Platform.
+The following sections provide information on prerequisite setup that you must complete before connecting your [!DNL Stripe] account to Experience Platform.

 ### Retrieve your access token